 After reaching the age of 15, ladies are more critical of their beauty.
 Thus, girls who are self-confident represent 56% of teenage girls aged 15 to 17 years old (compared to 76% in girls aged 10 to 14 years old).

 Furthermore, 70% of girls are more likely to avoid social activities if they feel like they MUST be beautiful.

-The ideal of beauty is influenced by many factors: peer pressure, family history, stages of life, education and media.
+The ideal of beauty is influenced by many factors: peer pressure, family history, stages of life, education, and media.
 Many studies demonstrated that being frequently exposed to those images of perfect and utopic beauty undermines self-esteem (in both men and women).

-The obsession of physical beauty may lead to concrete solutions like plastic surgery.
+The obsession with physical beauty may lead to concrete solutions like plastic surgery.
 Yves Dalpé told us that women who undergo breast surgery usually have low self-esteem.
 “They want to feel more valued but the problem is usually elsewhere…”